- Books, Literature, and Writing

 It was a small story that resonated with me and served as a reminder that we can only know about other people’s lives one we truly get to know them.
 That is the motive that drew Garton and her family to China, and the one that leads us to read accounts such as hers.

-The story in this book is based on an unusual but highly possible occurrence: someone brings an abandoned baby girl to an American woman living in China, and the woman takes the baby in and raises it as her daughter.
+is based on an unusual but highly possible occurrence: someone brings an abandoned baby girl to an American woman living in China, and the woman takes the baby in and raises it as her daughter.
 The catch in this story is that the woman wasn’t able to legally adopt the girl, so the two of them are living a hidden existence in China.
 Neither one of them has the legal papers to be able to stay there.
+Red Butterfly

 Though it is intended for a middle grade audience (ages 8 -12), I am putting it in my list for mothers for two reasons.
 First, it offers insights to older child adoption, showing how conflicting allegiances—to first family and second family; to China and America—form a complicated interplay for a child.
 Second, it is the kind of book a mother should read first to decide if her daughter is at a point where she can take in the sometimes heartrending story.